 about:

-Plugins which analyse and scan text will slow down NP++, disable them
+- Plugins which analyse and scan text will slow down NP++, disable them if possible

-Another page on sourceforge also suggest this problem persist through out notepad++'s life, as the community request to solve this problem:
+Another page on sourceforge also suggests that this problem persists throughout Notepad++'s life, as the community requested to solve this problem:

 Why don't you try other software such as gVim?
 Is there any reason?